5 Quick and Easy Ways to Improve the Productivity of Your Virtual Meeting

 Alternate between being on camera and then switching to the agenda or use a split-screen format where both your face and the PowerPoint are visible.
 Keeping the agenda items prominent will help in keeping the meeting focused and productive.

 5. Use an on-screen timer.
 If you have sufficient PowerPoint skills, consider building a timer into your PowerPoint slides or setting each agenda item to automatically progress to the next slide after a predetermined duration.
 Here’s an easy way to add a progress bar to a PowerPoint slide:

-These are five quick and easy ways to improve the productivity of your virtual meetings.
-Another way is to make sure you’re using a user-friendly video conferencing tool such as Video Pro.
-Try it for free for 30 days now.
+Another way is to make sure you’re using a user-friendly video conferencing tool such as Virtual Workplace.